-Combine all ingredients except for chocolate chips in medium bowl.
+1. Combine all ingredients except for chocolate chips in a medium bowl.
 Mix well until everything is evenly combined.
-Fold in the chocolate chips
+Fold in the chocolate chips.

-Lay out a sheet of parchment paper in the pan and add the mixture.
+2. Layer parchment paper in a loaf pan and add the mixture.
 Freeze for at least 1 hour, then cut into small chunks.
-You can store them in a freezer safe container.
+You can store them in a freezer-safe container.

 *They’re best when they can sit at room temperature for a minute or two*

 Amount Per Serving: Calories: 258Total Fat: 21gSaturated Fat: 7gTrans Fat: 0gUnsaturated Fat: 13gCholesterol: 0mgSodium: 96mgCarbohydrates: 17gFiber: 1gSugar: 9gProtein: 4g